-Modelling impacts of declining sea ice on pan-Arctic benthic diversity and ecosystem functioning
+Quantitative models link declining sea ice to pan-Arctic benthic diversity and ecosystem functioning

 Sea ice is declining in the Arctic Ocean (Fig. 1).
 This has a profound impact on Arctic marine food webs, influencing their structure, function and biodiversity (Fig. 2).
 Yet, Arctic research thus far focused on "footprints" in terrestrial systems and threats to marine mammals2.
 Therefore, knowledge is virtually lacking regarding benthic systems in the Arctic Ocean3.